So far, 2017 has been the year where advertisers have really put their foot down about where their ads are appearing. And they should!

 Reputable publishers should be vigilant against fraud on their site.
 Smart advertisers will trust, but also verify.
 Platforms like MediaMath have extensive in-house fraud detection tools and filters and use additional verification from third-party filters.

 Advertisers need to understand the context in which their brands appear.
 What is the purpose and reputation of the media that it buys inventory on?
 Advertisers need to think about brand safety at a publisher-level and a content-level and need to utilize third-party tools to ensure that the content an advertiser appears next to on the publisher is acceptable to the brand.

 - Is it quality content?

-It’s tempting to think of the renewed focus on premium media as coming full circle, arriving at the point in which media buying decisions are made by a human, based on their judgements.
-Judgement is required, so is common sense but we are now at the point in which we can use data to make better decisions to inform what we’ve always known — not all media is created equal.
+It’s tempting to think of the renewed focus on premium media as coming full circle, arriving at the point in which media-buying decisions are made by a human, based on their judgments.
+Judgement is required, so is common sense, but we are now at the point in which we can use data to make better decisions to inform what we’ve always known—not all media is created equal.